afnog/afnog.github.io/sse/crypto/presentation.md

 ---

+## Examples of security measures

-## Make a list of security measures
+Make a list of measures that you actually use.

+--

+For example:

+* Locks on doors
+* Security lights
+* Video cameras
+* Passwords
+* Missile codes
+* Dual signatures
+* Thumb prints
+* Credit card PIN

 ---